onur-ulusoy/AUV-Acoustic-Processing-Board/README.md

 As of the time you're reading this, the development of the Digital Part is still underway.
 We are committed to achieving a robust, reliable digital signal processing system that effectively complements the analog processing capabilities of the APB.
 Stay tuned for updates as we continue to progress in this exciting project.

+## Project Timeline

+This Acoustic Processing Board (APB) project, a significant contribution to the 2022 Electronics Team of ITU AUV (Istanbul Technical University's Autonomous Underwater Vehicle), spanned from December 2021 to August 2022.

+In the initial design and simulation stages of the project, Onur Ulusoy and Sencer Yazıcı diligently worked to create an effective system for processing signals from underwater hydrophones.
+Their efforts involved comprehensive electronic design and meticulous simulation using LTSpice and Analog Devices' applications.

+Once the design was validated through simulation, the next stage of the project involved the physical realization of the APB.
+The Filter Test PCB, an essential component of the project, was designed, have manufactured, and typeset by Onur Ulusoy.
+This crucial testing PCB was brought to life using Altium Designer, with the manufacturing process carried out by JLCPCB.

+While the project was ongoing, thorough documentation was maintained by Onur Ulusoy.
+His efforts provided an accurate and detailed record of the project, documenting key design decisions, simulation results, and changes made during the PCB design and testing stages.

+As of the current timeline, the Digital Part of the APB, which is designed to receive and analyze the processed signals, is not yet completed.
+However, the successful development and testing of the APB's analog parts mark significant milestones towards the final goal.

+We are grateful for the invaluable guidance provided by Sencer Yazıcı throughout the development process.
+His expertise and mentorship played a crucial role in the success of this project.

+Throughout the duration of the Acoustic Processing Board (APB) project, we utilized Trello as our primary project management tool.
+Trello's intuitive interface and flexible features allowed us to plan, track, and coordinate our tasks effectively.
+By creating distinct cards for different tasks and using lists to represent different stages of our workflow, we were able to maintain a clear overview of our progress at all times.

+## Gallery

+For a visual tour of the APB Filter Test Board PCB, you can explore our [gallery](https://onur-ulusoy.github.io/AUV-Acoustic-Processing-Board/Media/gallery.html).
+Here you'll find detailed images showcasing the design and implementation of the board.